jorismeurs/LESA_align/README.md

 Aligment tool for LESA-MS and direct infusion MS data

 # Requirements

+## ProteoWizard
 1. Download ProteoWizard (http://proteowizard.sourceforge.net/download.html)
 2. Install ProteoWizard.
 Make sure the installation folder is C:\ProteoWizard

+## MATLAB Runtime Compiler
+1. Download MATLAB Runtime Compiler
+2. Install at default location

+## LESA Alignment Tool
+1. In the master folder, click release and download the latest version of LESA Alignment Tool
+2. Unzip the folder at a desired location

 # How to use
 1. Open LESA_align.exe